cerndb/dist-keras/README.md

 ### Single Trainer

 This optimizer follows the traditional scheme of training a model, i.e., it uses sequential gradient updates to optimize the parameters.
-It does this by employing a single Spark executor to train a Keras model.
+It does this by executing the training procedure on a single Spark executor.

 ```python
 SingleTrainerWorker(model, features_col, label_col, batch_size, optimizer, loss)